Steinmetz solid: Bicylinder

 The upper half of a bicylinder is the square case of a domical vault, a dome-shaped solid based on any convex polygon whose cross-sections are similar copies of the polygon, and analogous formulas calculating the volume and surface area of a domical vault as a rational multiple of the volume and surface area of its enclosing prism hold more generally.
-In China, the bicylinder is known as Mou he fang gai, literally "two square umbrella"; it was described by the third-century mathematician Liu Hui.
+In China, the bicylinder is known as móu hé fāng gài (牟合方蓋), literally "two square umbrella"; it was described by the third-century mathematician Liu Hui.